watty62/SOD/Scottish_Government.md

 - VisitScotland __*__
 - Water Industry Commission for Scotland

-__ADS__ [website site](https://www.ads.org.uk) which appears to be an official one refused to open in my browser with standard settings ( WebKitErrorDomain:104) .
-This is the first time I have encoutered this in a goverment agency website.

-__CC__ The commission publishes four CSV files under [Open Data](http://www.crofting.scotland.gov.uk/open-data)
+__CC__ The commission publishes four CSV files under [Open Data](http://www.crofting.scotland.gov.uk/open-data).
+There was no clear licence.

-__CHS__ have an [Open Data Publication Plan](http://www.chscotland.gov.uk/media/132793/Open-Data-Publication-Plan-v10.pdf) from 2017 which states that they currently publish no OD, but it is due for review in "July 2019."
+__CHS__ in March 2020 had an [Open Data Publication Plan](http://www.chscotland.gov.uk/media/132793/Open-Data-Publication-Plan-v10.pdf) from 2017 which stated that they currently publish no OD, but it is due for review in "July 2019."
+That has vanished - and I can find no publication plan, which is a legal requirement!

 __HES__ the HES [spatial portal](https://portal.historicenvironment.scot/spatialdownloads) has nine datasets to download.
-The [Terms and Conditions](https://portal.historicenvironment.scot/termsandconditions) for spatial datasets is now specific that OGL3 is the licence, withe the exception of Historic Landuse Assessment Data.
+The [Terms and Conditions](https://portal.historicenvironment.scot/termsandconditions) for spatial datasets is now specific that OGL3 is the licence, with the exception of Historic Landuse Assessment Data.

-__DMBL__ David MacBrayne Limited is, I believe, is the parent, or operator of Calmac Ferries Limited who, on 1st March 2020 release a [new data platform](https://www.calmac.co.uk/corporate/your-carrying-statistics) to get data about their 29 ferry routes.
+__DMBL__ David MacBrayne Limited is, I believe, is the parent, or operator of Calmac Ferries Limited who, on 1st March 2020 released a [new data platform](https://www.calmac.co.uk/corporate/your-carrying-statistics) to get data about their 29 ferry routes.
 This is very welcome.
-While their intent appears to be to make it Open Data, the website is copyright and there is no specific licenising of the data.
+While their intent appears to be to make it Open Data, the website is copyright and there is no specific licensing of the data.
 After choosing the dates, routes and traffic types you can download a CSV of results.

 __ILF__ have a nice "[Open Data Communication Plan 2018-2021](https://ilf.scot/wp-content/uploads/2019/04/Open-Data-Communications-Plan.pdf)" which sets out a plan to move from 3- to 5-star data.
 It is due to be reviewed in Aug 2019 (sic).
-Sadly, despite the two-year-old assurances I could find no data on their site.
+Sadly, despite the two-year-old assurances I could find no open data on their site (either March or August 2020).

 __NGS__ It appears that other than some thinking, in [this Jan 2018 paper](https://mw18.mwconf.org/paper/digital-collections-open-data-and-the-boundaries-of-openness-a-case-study-from-the-national-galleries-of-scotland/) no data has been released.